axelvaldez/radical-companies/_posts/3-fiat-model/making-fiat-bearable/2022-08-09-the-good-boss-and-societal-risk.markdown

  <p>If Bell Labs had been committed to decentralization and transparency and to creating meaning and belonging, then Shannon would have had the autonomy he needed <em>systemic level</em>.
 He could have tackled subjects in whatever order he pleased, whether it&rsquo;d be Information Theory first or last or in the middle.
 It would not be up to the largesse of his <em>good boss</em> and the <em>hierarchy</em> he was beholden to.</p>

 <h1>Radically Healthier</h1>
- <p>The <span class="_paradigm">Radical</span> model ensures the gains of invention, discovery, and innovation for society.
+ <p>The <span class="_paradigm">Radical</span> model ensures the gains of invention, discovery, and innovation <em>for society,</em> for all.
 Invention under a <span class="_paradigm">Fiat</span> framework is very high risk.
 It goes against the norm and it leaves us in a situation where a manager plays roulette with his future within the hierarchy.
-He might get lucky or there may be some thrill around the risk, but does he really want to live at the edge chance?
 Do we want society&rsquo;s achievements to be won that way?</p>
  <p>The <span class="_paradigm">Radical</span> model provides a healthier path toward discovery and achievement, one without the threat of professional death constantly hanging overhead.</p>

 <h1 class="_section">ENDNOTES</h1>